 Gas servicing and access to your home

-We are responsible for making sure your gas appliances are in good working condition.
+We are legally responsible for making sure your gas appliances are safe and in good working condition.

 gas-safe-yellow